redhat-developer/service-binding-operator/README.md

 ## Roadmap

-The [Service Binding Operator roadmap uses Github milestones](https://github.com/redhat-developer/service-binding-operator/milestones) to track the progress of the project.
+The [Service Binding Operator roadmap uses the label roadmap](https://github.com/redhat-developer/service-binding-operator/labels/roadmap) to track the direction of the project.

 ## Community, discussion, contribution, and support